eegli/tinyparse/docs/reference/help.md

 For more information, run help or append --help or -h to the command
 ```

-When you set your help configuration, Tinyparse will validate the arguments to make sure there are no conflicts with existing flags or subcommands.
+When you set your help and metadata configuration, Tinyparse will validate the arguments to make sure there are no conflicts with existing flags or subcommands.
 Note that subsequent calls to `.setMeta()` will overwrite the previous configuration.